jimmycedenoc/base_typescript_hapijs/README.md

 # base_typescript_hapijs
-Base for hapijs projects with typescript
+Base for hapijs projects with typescript, gulp